yixuan/rcpp-note/source/index.rst

 This project is an **unofficial** documentation of `Rcpp <http://www.rcpp.org/>`_, an R package that provides a seamless integration of R and C++.
-The document here aims to provide a function-to-function reference of the most frequently used classes inside Rcpp, as well as some of my own understanding of this library.
+The document here aims to provide a function-by-function reference of the most frequently used classes inside Rcpp, as well as some of my own understanding of this library.

 .. toctree::